Trade-off between diagonal and off-diagonal elements in the eigenstate thermalization hypothesis: Numerical Verification of ETH

-In addition, the average off-diagonal elements of the non-integrable system in the \cref{FIGs3}(c) are all smaller than the average off-diagonal elements of the corresponding integrable system, which is consistent with the trade-off relationship between the diagonal and off-diagonal given by \cref{LVVCAN}.
+Additionally, the average off-diagonal elements of the integrable system in \cref{FIGs3}(c) are always slightly smaller than those of the corresponding non-integrable system.
+This observation is consistent with the fact that the average diagonal elements of the integrable system in \cref{FIGs3}(a) are always larger than the average diagonal elements of the corresponding non-integrable system and the trade-off relationship between the diagonal and off-diagonal elements described in \cref{LVVCAN}.

+Moreover, through comparative analysis of PBC and OBC, we observe distinct thermalization characteristics in non-integrable systems.
+Under OBC configurations, the maximum values of off-diagonal elements in the ETH framework exhibit pronounced exponential decay behavior, a phenomenon likely attributable to the breaking of energy degeneracy.
+Furthermore, both the average and maximum diagonal elements of ETH demonstrate universally larger magnitudes in OBC systems compared to their PBC counterparts.
+This can be explained by the absence of the boundary interaction term $-\sigma_z^1 \otimes \sigma_z^{N} $, which impedes efficient information propagation through the system.
+The resulting suppression of information diffusion creates additional barriers to thermalization, making the equilibration process more challenging in OBC configurations compared to systems with periodic boundaries.